grassmunk/Chicago95/INSTALL.md

 ### Configuring a horizontal taskbar

+Below outlines the manual process to set this all up.
+This process can be automated by running `xfce4-panel-profiles load Extras/Chicago95_Panel_Preferences.tar.bz2`.

 #### Step 1: Setting the panelbar size

 - Open the XFCE settings manager > Panel
-- From the Display tab set the panel mode to "Horizontal."
+- From the Display tab set the panel mode to "Horizontal".
-- Check "Lock Panel."
+- Check "Lock Panel".
-- Set "Automatically hide the panel" to "Never."
+- Set "Automatically hide the panel" to "Never".
 - Row Size (pixels): Can be at, or between, 24px to 32px; If your are using the 4.12 version of the XFCE panelbar, use even numbers for the row size since odd number row sizes will cause icon scaling issues for launcher buttons and status icons.
-- Number of rows will be "1."
+- Number of rows will be "1".
 - Length will be 100%.

 #### Step 2: Setting the panelbar appearance

-- In the Appearance tab set the background style to "None (use system style.)"
+- In the Appearance tab set the background style to "None (use system style)"
 - Disable the icons setting "Adjust size automatically" (*this option is only available for the 4.14 version panelbar*)
 - Set "Fixed Icon Size" to 16. (*this option is only available for the 4.14 version panelbar*)

 *Note: For 4.12 version panelbar users, if you want to adjust the icon scaling of your launcher buttons, see [Launcher button icon scaling](#button_scale)*

 #### Step 3: Adding panelbar plugins

 Open the XFCE settings manager > Panel > Items

 Here's an organized list for the panel Items plugin layout.